FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_216.md

 # Route 216

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_216/).

 Trainer                    | Pokémons
 ---                        | ---
 Ace Trainer Blake          | ![][137]  [Porygon] Lv.
 23  ![][288]  [Vigoroth] Lv.
 23